geryb-bg/gery-web/blog/XinaBox Tutorial/Part 2/article.md

   }
   ```

-This method needs to be called from inside the setup method.
-What it does is it attempts to connect to the internet and if it does not succeed for any reason (for example the chip is too far away from the router) it tries again after 5 seconds.
+This method needs to be called from inside the `setup()` method.
+It attempts to connect to the internet and if it does not succeed for any reason (for example the chip is too far away from the router) it tries again after 5 seconds.

 In order to be able to upload data to the cloud our core chip needs to have the correct timestamp.
 The CW02 (and it's ESP32 equivalent) can not keep time, however, when they are connected to a WiFi network a time can be set on them.
 To do this we need to add the following method and call it right after `initWifi()` in the `setup()` method.